bitovi/academy/src/react-native/16-security-and-auth/security-and-auth.md

 }
 ```

-The `signOut` method is used to sign the current user out and revoke the access token.

 #### Using the `GoogleSigninButton`

+The `GoogleSigninButton` component is a pre-styled button that can be used to initiate the sign-in flow.
+The size, color, and whether the button is disabled can be customized using props.
+The `onPress` prop is used to specify the function to be called when the button is pressed.

 ```tsx
 import { GoogleSigninButton } from "@react-native-google-signin/google-signin"